Gypo (film)

 Gypo /ˈdʒɪpoʊ/ is a 2005 British independent film written and directed by Jan Dunn.
 Its story details the breakdown of a family in a small town in Britain, told in three narratives.
 Within a structured screenplay the dialogue throughout was improvised.

 Although the movement was dissolved in 2005, the filmmakers continued to develop independent and experimental films using or influenced the concept, which being the first film made in the post-Dogme 95 movement.

 Plot

-The story is seen through the eyes of Paul and Helen, a married couple, and Tasha, a young Romani refugee from the Czech Republic.
-It shows the disintegration of a working-class family and the ugliness of bigotry.
+Gypo follows the disintegration of a working-class family in a small English coastal town after their teenage daughter befriends a young Romani refugee from the Czech Republic.
+The story is told through three overlapping perspectives — Paul, Helen, and Tasha — with key events revisited from each character's point of view, exposing contradictions in memory and motive.
+As the friendship between the daughter and Tasha develops, neighborhood suspicion, institutional indifference, and private tensions within the household escalate into confrontations that reveal prejudice, fear, and personal failings.

+The film's Rashomon‑like structure forces the audience to weigh competing versions of the same incidents, gradually uncovering hidden motives and small betrayals that contribute to the family's breakdown.
+Stylistically, Gypo employs a naturalistic, improvisatory approach influenced by Dogme 95, using handheld camerawork and improvised dialogue to create a documentary‑adjacent immediacy.
+The climax dramatizes the social and personal consequences for both the family and Tasha, and the film closes on an ambiguous note that resists tidy moral resolution.

 Production

 The production filmed entirely in Thanet in Kent at a variety of locations including East Kent College, Kingsgate Bay, Margate, Pegwell Bay, Port of Ramsgate, Ramsgate, Royal Harbour Hotel and the Wig & Pen pub.